UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 UMA makes use of an arbitrary message bridge that allows for two-way messages to pass between the Polygon network and Ethereum mainet.
 The message bridge makes use of the Polygon Arbitrary Message system, meaning it can be as trusted as the Polygon network itself.

-UMA's Optimistic Oracle is used as the arbiter of price requests locally on the Polygon network.
-A request will ask the locally deployed Optimitic Oracle.
+UMA's Optimistic Oracle is used as the arbiter of price requests natively on the Polygon network.
+A request will ask the Polygon Optimitic Oracle.
 If the proposal goes undisputed, then the result is deemed the accepted outcome.

 If the event is disputed, then the following steps will be taken to bridge the disputed result back to the final arbitator, the DVM:
 1. A Polygon contract, such as a prediction market, needs a price to settle a payout.
-The contract expects to get this price from an optimistic oracle (“Polygon Oracle”).
+The contract expects to get this price from an optimistic oracle `Polygon Oracle`.
-2. For some reason, a user disagrees with the price returned by the Polygon Oracle and disputes the price.
+2. For some reason, a user disagrees with the price returned by the `Polygon Oracle` and disputes the price.
-3. The disputed price request is passed from the Polygon Oracle to a contract called the “Oracle Child Tunnel”, whose sole responsibility is to communicate with an “Oracle Root
+3. The disputed price request is passed from the Polygon Oracle to a contract called the `Oracle Child Tunnel`, whose sole responsibility is to communicate with an `Oracle Root Tunnel` on the Ethereum network.
-4. Tunnel” on the Ethereum network.
-The Child Tunnel relays the dispute to Ethereum mainnet to the Root Tunnel.
+4. The `Oracle Child Tunnel` relays the dispute to Ethereum mainnet to the `Oracle Root Tunnel`.
-5. The Oracle Root Tunnel has special permission to request a price from the DVM, where the familiar voting and resolution process occurs amongst UMA voting token holders.
+5. The `Oracle Root Tunnel` has special permission to request a price from the DVM, where the familiar voting and resolution process is performed by UMA voting token holders.
-Once the DVM has resolved a price request, the outcome of the vote is pushed to Oracle Root Tunnel.
+Once the DVM has resolved a price request, the outcome of the vote is pushed to `Oracle Root Tunnel`.
 It is important to note that the DVM is not aware of which chain the request came from, nor does it need to.
-6. Like before, the Oracle Root Tunnel relays the result from the DVM to the Child Tunnel on Polygon.
+6. Like before, the `Oracle Root Tunnel` relays the result from the DVM to the `Child Tunnel` on Polygon.
-7. Finally, the Oracle Child Tunnel then sends a message back to the Polygon Oracle
+7. Finally, the `Oracle Child Tunnel` then sends a message back to the `Polygon Oracle`.
-8. The outcome of the dispute is resolved.
+8. The outcome of the dispute is resolved and Polygon based contracts can now used the resolved price.

 ![](/img/PolygonDispute.png)